deltapsifi/Ganitansh/README.md

 Ganitansh was my first 'real' team high school project.
 We made this for Toycathon 2021.
 Our aim was to deliver magic of maths to all kinds of people.

 *Ganitansh is a term derived from 2 words: Ganit and ansh.
-Ganit means maths in Hindi and ansh means a part in Hindi.
+Ganit means maths and ansh means a part in Hindi.
 So ganitansh means a part of maths*

 **We believe that no disability can stop someone to explore the magic of maths.**